Cyclogyro

 plane.
 Each propeller is externally driven and is formed with a

-circular array of blades at the periphery of a common rim and the
+circular array of blades at the periphery of a common rim and

-common control head.
+operation of a common control head.

 VERTICAL TAKE-OFF AND LANDING AMPHIBIAN AEROPLANE